gafusion/EFIT/docs/developer.rst

 New tests will have many commonalities with the ones that already exist, so a good starting point would be to copy an existing test directory and replace the inputs and outputs.
-All tests for a given machine should use the same Green tables that are in the test and if possible have the same shot number.
+All tests for a given experiment should use the same Green tables that are in the test and if possible have the same shot number.
 Tests should include all of the following components when
 applicable: